hopsoft/turbo_boost-commands/README.md

 ## Why TurboBoost Commands?

-Commands to help you build robust reactive applications with Rails & Hotwire.
+Commands help you build robust reactive applications with Rails & Hotwire.
 They allow you to declaratively specify server methods that will execute whenever client side events are triggered by users.

 TurboBoost Commands work with Hotwire's Turbo Frames.